Live Chat Now

 • 1959: CAP is replaced by the Accounting Principles Board (APB) and it begins issuing opinions about major accounting topics to be adopted by business accountants, which could then be imposed on publicly traded companies by the SEC.

 • 1973: The APB gives way to the Financial Accounting Standards Board (FASB).
 The FASB has been the major policymaking body on acceptable accounting practices ever since.
 Other governmental and non-governmental groups influence FASB decisions, but the FASB is responsible for issuing opinions and rendering judgments.
-Members of the FASB are appointed by an oversight body comprised of investors, businesspeople and accountants.
+Members of the FASB are appointed by an oversight body composed of investors, businesspeople and accountants.

-What is GAAP Used For?
+What Is GAAP Used For?

-According to Investopedia, the combination of authoritative standards and commonly accepted methods of recording and reporting accounting information known as GAAP are an attempt to standardize and regulate the definitions, assumptions and methods used in accounting across all industries.
+According to Investopedia, the combination of authoritative standards and commonly accepted methods of recording and reporting accounting information known as GAAP is an attempt to standardize and regulate the definitions, assumptions and methods used in accounting across all industries.

-Why is GAAP Important for Businesses?
+Why Is GAAP Important for Businesses?

 GAAP is important for businesses because it sets a standard for how financial reports are organized and how reporting is carried out by accountants.
 Without a standard set of expectations, accountants could present reports in whatever format they please, including formats of their own design.
 This would make it difficult to verify whether the information was factual.

 Additionally, the Generally Accepted Accounting Principles prevent accountants from breaking reporting laws at the behest of their clients, superiors or others within their company.
-GAAP standards also make it significantly more difficult for a rogue accountant to get away with misreporting information, as the standardized reporting method makes it easier to identify areas where data is missing or where facts have been misrepresented.
+GAAP guidelines also make it significantly more difficult for a rogue accountant to get away with misreporting information, as the standardized reporting method makes it easier to identify areas where data is missing or where facts have been misrepresented.

-How is GAAP Regulated?
+How Is GAAP Regulated?

 The collective decisions passed down from APB and FASB form GAAP.
 In addition to the FASB, the American Institute of Certified Public Accountants (AICPS), the SEC and the Governmental Accounting Standards Board (GASB) are the core organizations that influence GAAP.